bosoxfanx5/cs313/README.md

 # CS 313 PHP

-This contains assignments and projects from my CS 313 Web Engineering II class.
-This repository focuses on PHP and database interaction.
+This contains assignments and projects from my CS 313 Web Engineering II class with a focus on PHP, database interaction, and Java Servlets.

 # Individual Assignments